Brandman's system of teaching music is based on the "Scope and

 time for new pieces considerably.
 Hence many more pieces can

-be learnt in the wide scope ranging in style from Classical
+be learnt in the wide scope ranging in style from

-to Pop and Jazz, while the material is sequenced so that
+, while the material is sequenced so that

 knowledge is developed systematically with full understanding.